ibadetazemi/SQL-Project/README.md

 AND Website_sessions.created_at<'2012-05-11'
 GROUP BY Website_sessions.device type

-##Trend analysis (Using trend analysis to help see how far a business has come in the last 5 years)
+##Trend analysis (Using trend analysis to help see how far ecommerce business has come in the last 5 years)

 SELECT
    YEAR(created_at)AS year,